 Earn Your Bachelor’s Degree in Behavioral Sciences

-With increased demand for behavioral health services nationwide, our new bachelor’s degree program will prepare you for a purpose-driven career in counseling, social work, and advocacy services.
+With increased demand for behavioral health services nationwide, the Bachelor of Science in Behavioral Sciences program will prepare you for a purpose-driven career in counseling, social work, and advocacy services.
 This program will be led and taught by board certified license practitioners, and is designed to equip you with the knowledge, experience, and skills necessary to succeed in this field.

 Information